borto26/borto26/README.md

 >This is a app where you can click different buttons and sounds related to the instrument will play.
 There is also button that you can record the sounds and then play the recording back.

 >[Animal Sounds](https://gallery.appinventor.mit.edu/?galleryid=595ae2e1-5a95-4336-a428-1de5e5513afc).
->This is an app where you can click an animal and a random sound wll play.
-The sound will not alway align was the animal that was clicked.
+>This is an app where you can click an animal and a random sound will play.
+The sound will not always align was the animal that was clicked.

 >[Piano Player](https://gallery.appinventor.mit.edu/?galleryid=2b102cc5-5a9a-4a5f-87c0-87139a1d775a).
 >In this app you can play the piano.
 The keys on the piano match up to all the keys on a real piano.
 There is also the black and white keys and they are different lengths.